mjisrawi/iOS-Geocoding-Services/README.markdown

 ###Why
-- Provides in iOS versions before 5.0.
+- Provides forward geocoding in iOS versions before 5.0.
 - Provides Google places search
 - Also previously: to avoid a long-standing, random failure condition in MKReverseGeocoder, possibly due to usage of old APIs, or hitting a usage limit imposed by Google.
 A google search will bring up many documented cases of the issue, such as...